sadam1807/react-to-do-app/README.md

 # react-to-do-app

-In this repository you can list and add a new state to the current state
+In this repository, you can list and add a new state to the current state

 Run following commands to start the app :